Kratu: Legend

 In the Svayambhuva Manvantara, Kratu is a Prajapati, a son of Brahma.
 He is also the son-in-law of Prajapati Kardama.
 His wife is named Kriya.
 It is said that he has 60,000 children.
 Their name is included in the eighth book of the Rigveda.
-Kratu also has two sisters, Punya and Satyavati (not to be confused with Mahabharata's Satyavati, the great-grandmother of the Pandavas and the Kauravas).
+Kratu also has two sisters, Punya and Satyavati.

 He is also stated to be married to Santati in the Puranas, and the pair has sixty thousand children, called the Balakhilyas, who were each of the size of a thumb, but possessed great mastery over the senses.
 According to the Mahabharata, while helping the sage Kashyapa with a sacrifice, they carried with them chips of wood, even as the devas brought heaps of logs.
 They were insulted when Indra, the king of the devas, laughed at their efforts.
 By the power of their penance, they started to create another Indra.
 Terrified, Indra sought the assistance of Kashyapa.
 The sage pacified the Balakhilyas, and told them that the fruits of their penance would not be in vain; They would be employed to bless Vinata, who was also performing a penance at the time, with a son who would be able to overpower Indra.
 Accordingly, Garuda was born to her, who would defeat Indra and the devas, procuring amrita to release his mother from Kadru's bondage.
 In a different account, the Balakhilyas were able to please Shiva, who gave them a boon that they would be able to produce a bird, which would steal a pot of amrita from Indra.